-Those “people” were often advertisers, and the real number meant they were’t getting what they were promised.
+Those “people” were often advertisers, and the real number meant they weren’t getting what they were promised.

-But two things didn’t change.
-Roosevelt Island’s total population or the false promises.
-RIOC, which may have been the originator of the phony figure, even bumped it up to 15,000 in 2018.
+But two things didn’t change: Roosevelt Island’s total population nor the false promises.
+RIOC, may be the originator of the phony figure, even bumped it up to 15,000 briefly in 2018.
 Before we called them out.

 But neither the newspaper nor my editor ever did a correction.

 You can change your opinion, but facts are facts…

 I spent more time with our fact checker for that article than for any other, and that made my report rock solid.
 She worried because activist Frank Farance was certain to challenge its accuracy.

 Even our hardest to please critic accepted my figures.